Nichola (fool): Identity

 There are records of a fool called "La Jardinière" and the "fool of flowers" serving Catherine de' Medici in France from 1556 who was perhaps the same woman.
 Her keeper in July 1560 was Charlotte Mariel or Marielle.
 She was bought double-soled slippers and a gown with a tail of white miniver fur.
 An earlier note of payments to women in the household of Mary's mother Mary of Guise, dating from the years before she assumed the Regency of Scotland in 1554, includes money paid to a "Jardinnier" to go to France.
+In Scotland, linen was given to the governess of the fool known as "la Jardiniere" to make three "paires de callesons" and some "mouchoirs" in October 1561.
+These are thought to be kerchiefs and stockings or linen drawers for Nichola.

 It has been suggested there were two French court entertainers both known as "La Jardinière", and that "Jardinière" was a surname shared by Nichola and another fool, Catherine.

-One of Mary's ladies in waiting was Nichola(s) Wardlaw, a daughter of Henry Wardlaw of Torrie.
+Other servants called Nichola and Nicholas

+A number of servants in the royal household were called Nicola or Nicolas, possibly causing confusion.
+One of Mary's ladies in waiting was Nichola(s) Wardlaw, a daughter of Henry Wardlaw of Torrie, Nicola Carbonier was a male tapestry worker, Nicholas Guillebault was the upholsterer or menusier, Nicholas Villais was a lackey, Nicholas Dawalyeir was lackey to the French maidens, and Nicholace de Cois was a male servant in the pantry.
+A cook Nicolas (Boindreid), and a male royal servant "Nycola" are mentioned in the minutes of the Canongate Kirk Session, and Captain Belloc of the royal archers baptised his child as Nycola in the chapel of Holyroodhouse.

 Fiction

 The details of Nichola's life have suggested the theme of a novel for young adults, Queen's Own Fool: A Novel of Mary Queen of Scots (Penguin, 2000), by Jane Yolen and Robert J. Harris.